panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 sum; // 12
 ```

-The initial value argument is omitted, thus the accumulator is initialized with the value of first item `2`, and the iteration starts from the second item.
+The initial value argument is omitted, thus the accumulator is initialized with the value of the first item `2`, and the iteration starts from the second item.

 Sometimes you might find useful this optimization.

 ## 4. Conclusion

-`array.reduce()` is a useful method that let's you calculate a value based on an array.
+`array.reduce()` is a useful method that lets you calculate a value based on an array.

 `array.reduce(callback, initialValue)` accepts 2 arguments: the `callback` function that updates the accumulated value, and the initial value of the accumulator. `array.reduce()` then invokes the `callback` for each item of the array, calculating this way the final value.